Quao93126/openstack_usage/README.md

 Please run the reset.sh script and once that has finished running you can run start.sh again.

 ### Use docker compose
-- Run the following command in the IAS-project folder to start all backend services
+- Run the following command in the TEST_openstack folder to start all backend services
   ```sh
   # If this is the first time running this command it will take some time while the docker images are downloaded.
   # Future uses will be very fast.